 The 2010 season ultimately saw this prediction confirmed, although it was Collingwood and not the Saints or Bulldogs whose rise was most pronounced.
 The Cats qualified for the finals comfortably enough, with their 17-5 record placing them second on the ladder behind the Magpies, but once there they underperformed, and losses to both St Kilda and Collingwood saw them ultimately finishing third.
 At season's end, following the departure of coach 'Bomber' Thompson to Essendon and key player Gary Ablett junior to the newly formed Gold Coast Suns, many were predicting the demise of the Cats in 2011.

-But, with Chris Scott at the helm in his first year as senior coach, the club's seasoned players maintaining their brilliant standards of seasons past - the top five in the best-and-fairest award were: Corey Enright, Joel Corey, Jimmy Bartel, Cameron Ling and James Kelly - and some exciting youngsters emerging (such as Tom Hawkins, Daniel Menzel, Allen Christensen and ruckmen Nathan Vardy and Trent West), Geelong pulled off a stunning Grand Final defeat of Collingwood to keep their dynasty alive.
+But, with Chris Scott at the helm in his first year as senior coach, the club's seasoned players maintaining their brilliant standards of seasons past - the top five in the best-and-fairest award were all established stars: Corey Enright, Joel Corey, Jimmy Bartel, Cameron Ling and James Kelly - and some exciting youngsters emerging (such as Tom Hawkins, Daniel Menzel, Allen Christensen and ruckmen Nathan Vardy and Trent West), Geelong pulled off a stunning grand final defeat of Collingwood to keep their dynasty alive.

 Note: This article was written by John Devaney and subsequently updated with additonal material from australianfootball.com writers.